 For more information about the London Underground, or to search and download tube maps, please click here.

-The high-speed rail services provided on Eurostar not only takes passengers across the all of Britain, but also traverses below the English Channel connecting passengers to the whole of main land Europe.
+The Eurostar high-speed rail services not only takes passengers across all of Britain, but also traverses below the English Channel connecting passengers to the whole of main land Europe.
 This popular Channel Tunnel, more commonly know as 'The Chunnel' places passengers in central Paris in approximately 3 hours.
 The departure platform is located at the newly refurbished London St. Pancras Station.
 For more information about Eurostar destinations and time tables please click here.
 You can also search and easily purchase tickets at this additional link.

 **When traveling by rail be sure to ask for student rates.
 Please note that you may be required to show a student I.D. card.

 Taxis are everywhere, but there are two different kinds of cabs, the famous London black cab (they aren't all black), and the mini-cab competitor.
 'Black Cabs' are the only taxis that can be hailed in the street.
-They are licensed by the Metropolitan police, and have meters to calculate the fare.
-Mini-cabs may be hired from local companies, they advertise in the "Yellow Pages" telephone directory.
+They are licensed by the Metropolitan police and have meters to calculate the fare.
+Mini-cabs may be hired from local companies as they advertise in the "Yellow Pages" telephone directory.
 Some unscrupulous mini-cab firms may not be safe and may overcharge you.
 The Transport for London website offers useful advice on licensed mini-cab companies.
 You should not get into an unlicensed taxi or mini-cab.